North Pine (Lake Samsonvale)

 Once the dam reaches its full supply level, water is discharged from the dam over the spillway.
 If you would like to be notified about releases from North Pine, sign up for our free dam release notification service or download our public safety mobile app.

-On 27 December 2019, Seqwater enacted a Reduced Full Supply Level for North Pine Dam (part of the North Pine Dam Improvement Project).
+On 27 December 2019, Seqwater enacted a Reduced Full Supply Level for North Pine Dam (part of the North Pine Dam Upgrade).
 The new level equates to a storage percentage of approximately 68% capacity.
 This new level will remain in place until dam improvement work is completed on North Pine Dam.

 - KEY INFORMATION

 - LIVING NEAR DAMS

 Type of constructionMass concrete gravity and compacted fill embankment dam

 North Pine Dam (Lake Samsonvale) is located on the North Pine River in the Moreton Bay Regional Council area.
 It stores water for drinking as part of the SEQ Water Grid.

 North Pine has a catchment area of 348km2.
 The dam wall is 580m long and 40m high and can hold up to 214,302 million litres of water at full supply.

 Read more about the SEQ Water Grid and how North Pine Dam contributes to our drinking water supply.